carbonblack/cb-defense-splunk-app/README.md

 # Overview

-Cb Defense integration with Splunk has two principle components:
+Cb Defense integration with Splunk has two principal components: the *Cb Defense Add-on for Splunk* and the *Cb Defense App for Splunk*.
+To get started with the integration, you will want to install the *Cb Defense Add-on for Splunk* to pull the Cb Defense data into your Splunk server.
+The Add-on provides a one-way integration between Cb Defense and Splunk, periodically polling the Cb Defense cloud to retrieve alert notifications and index those notifications in your Splunk server.

+The *Cb Defense App for Splunk* enables a more powerful two-way integration with Cb Defense.
+It includes additional custom search commands, macros as well as  dashboards & visualizations  to help Splunk operators view and manipulate Cb Defense event data in real time.
+The initial 1.0.0  release includes  basic integration with the splunk Adaptive Response framework.
+Splunk operators can configure Cb Defense environment responses to alerts, correlated searches,  ad-hoc notable events in the Splunk Enterprise Security app (via the REST API for CB Defense).

 See the README in the respective sub-folder for more detailed installation and configuration information for each.

-##Cb Defense Add-on for Splunk:
-    - The Cb Defense Add-On for Splunk pulls CbD Notification data into Splunk via REST API.
-    - Parses events into well-formated JSON, index's them into splunk.
-    - To simly get CbD notifications into splunk, this Add-on is all that is required.

-##Cb Defense App for Splunk:
-    - The Cb Defense App for Splunk contains a suite of comprehensive visualizations for Splunk operators and administrators to use to visualize the status of their environment
-    - Custom 'devicesearch' and 'policysearch' commands to retrieve policy and device Information via REST API
-    - The Cb Defense App for Splunk is fully integrated with the Add-on for splunk - install the Add-On first.
+(TA-Cb_Defense/ for the Add-on and DA-ESS-CbDefense/ for the Application)
-    - The Cb Defense App for Splunk also integrates with the Splunk Enterprise Security Framework and Adaptive Response Framework
-    - Current AR actions:
-        - Reassign Cb Defense Device Policy
-        - roadmap: Many more